How to make cannabutter for edibles with our easy recipe

 These variables are hard to measure and don’t necessarily have easy correlations: Cannabis with 23% THC isn’t necessarily 5% stronger than cannabis with 17% THC; heating cannabutter for two hours instead of one doesn’t necessarily make it twice as strong; and heating it at 180ºF instead of 170ºF won’t necessarily make it stronger.

 At the end of the day, its hard to know exactly how potent your homemade edibles are without trying a small amount.
-To test their potency, try spreading ¼ or ½ teaspoon on a snack and see how that dose affects you after an hour.
+To test their potency, try spreading ¼ or ½ teaspoon on a snack and see how that dose affects you after 90 minutes.
 Then decrease or increase the dose accordingly.

 You can then use this personalized dose as a baseline for recipes.
 If making a large batch of edibles, multiply your personalized dose by the number of treats—for a pan of brownies, multiply your personalized dose by 9, 16, or however many brownies you’ll be making, so each one equals one dose.